MatthewTe/dfs_file_data_pipeline_api/docs/dfs file query api.md

 # -------Output-----------
 test_date_lst = ['2020041112', '2020041512', '2020041712']
 ```
-Note that these are not the Datetime folders that contain a sub-directory with the client name, but a list of Datetime folders that contain a sub-directory with the client name THAT ALSO contains dfsu files.
+Note that these are not the Datetime folders that contain only a sub-directory with the client name, but a list of Datetime folders that contain a sub-directory with the client name THAT ALSO contain dfsu files.
 For example in:
 ```
 |- Datetime Folder
 |--- BP_TT Folder